droonga/droonga.org/tutorial/1.0.6/groonga/index.md

 Groonga provides binary packages and you can install Groonga easily, for some environments.
 (See: [how to install Groonga](http://groonga.org/docs/install.html))

-On the other hand, steps to set up computers as Droonga nodes are:
+On the other hand, steps to set up a computer as a Droonga node are:

- 1. Install the `droonga-engine` *on each computer*.
+ 1. Install the `droonga-engine`.
- 2. Install the `droonga-http-server` *on each computer*.
+ 2. Install the `droonga-http-server`.
- 3. Configure *each computer* to work together with each other.
+ 3. Configure the node to work together with other nodes.

 Note that you must do all steps on each computer.
 However, they're very simple.